Ten Little Indians (1965 film): Plot

-Ten people travel by aerial tramway to a snowbound mansion, invited there by a Mr UN Owen (Unknown) to spend the weekend.
+Ten people travel by aerial tramway to a snowbound mansion, invited there by a Mr U.N.
+Owen (Unknown) to spend the weekend.
 They discover that none of them has actually ever met Owen, including his secretary as well as a married housekeeper and cook, all hired through an agency.

 Framed copies of the children's nursery rhyme "Ten Little Indians" are hung on the walls of each guest's bedroom.
 Dinner is served by the butler Grohmann on a tray adorned with ten little Indian figurines, as well.
 At exactly 9 p.m., as instructed, Grohmann switches on a hidden tape recording.
 A man identifying himself as Owen reveals that each of the 10 guests has a scandalous secret, their involvement in various innocent people's deaths.

 One by one, the guests begin dying off.
 Mike Raven chokes after taking a drink and dies, and a small Indian figurine from the centrepiece tray is broken away.
 In the morning, the tram cable is cut, killing the cook, Mrs. Grohmann, who attempted to escape.
 General Mandrake conducts a search of the chalet's catacombs, splitting everyone into pairs, ultimately leading to his demise, stabbed after being led to a planted distraction (a cat).
 It becomes clear that their unseen killer is following the nursery rhyme.
 Ann Clyde, the secretary, enters into a romantic relationship with engineer Hugh Lombard as they and the others begin a deadly cat-and-mouse game, ultimately deducing that Owen is not their host but, in reality, one of them.